Homeschooler’s Prep List, Your Guide to Homeschool Conventions

 Make sure you also book your flight early.
 Homeschool conventions take place all across the country, so if you can’t drive, price out the best air fares.
 If you’re not renting a car, inquire about shuttle services to and from the airport.
 The concierge at your hotel will probably have all the information you will need.

 Homeschoolers like purchasing curriculum products at homeschool conventions because they usually offer the best prices and packages.
 There should also be demos at the booth—it’s always nice to view the product and try it out before you purchase it.
 But if you don’t list out your needs, you could easily get confused by all the products and services offered.
 This often leads to unnecessary purchases.
-So, before you arrive, ask yourself these questions:
+So, before you arrive, ask yourself these questions to start:

 - What are the products I’m definitely going to buy?